-Anyone who needs this Plan in alternate formats, including languages other than English, should contact Ms. Calandra Trotter, RRHA's Housing Compliance Officer, by phone at (804) 780-4276 or by email at calandra.trotter@rrha.com for further information and assistance.
+Anyone who needs this Plan in alternate formats, including languages other than English, should contact Calandra Trotter, Assistant Vice President of Housing Compliance, by phone at (804) 780-4276 or by email at calandra.trotter@rrha.com for further information and assistance.

-This Plan will be submitted to HUD on or before July 15, 2022.
+This Plan will be submitted to HUD on or before July 17, 2024.